kbengine/kbengine/kbe/src/lib/python/Doc/library/io.rst

    A buffer providing higher-level access to a writeable, sequential :class:`RawIOBase` object.
 It inherits :class:`BufferedIOBase`.
-   When writing to this object, data is normally held into an internal buffer.
+   When writing to this object, data is normally placed into an internal buffer.
 The buffer will be written out to the underlying :class:`RawIOBase` object under various conditions, including: